Adolphe Gesché: Biography

 Recipient of many awards and prizes, he served on the commission "Religion and Theology" for the National Fund for Scientific Research (Belgium) and in the European Association for Catholic Theology (Tübingen).
 In 1992, he was appointed by the Holy See to the International Theological Commission (1992–2002).
 In 1993, he was awarded the Prix du Cardinal Mercier by the Institut Supérieur de Philosophie.
 In 1997, he received the Scriptores christiani award for the ensemble of his works, and in the following year, the Grand prix de philosophie from the Académie française in Paris.
 He was elected a member of the Royal Academy of Belgium and received the honorary title of the Grand Officer of the Order of the Crown.

 On the occasion of his 75th birthday, he said: "God has been my passion.
 I could not put it otherwise."
-Not as an intellectual cut off from his society, but with a deep pastoral concern he always tried to engage in an active and profound way into the concerns and preoccupations of the men and women of our society, both believers and non-believers.
-This is what constitutes the intellectual legacy that he has left behind.
+His deep pastoral concern led him to engage with the concerns and preoccupations of the men and women of society, both believers and non-believers.

 He is buried in the Cemetery of Blocry in Ottignies, next to Louvain-la-Neuve.